 Posting recorded videos

-We recommend posting videos the math department's own cloud service.
+We recommend posting videos the math department's own cloud service or directly to blackboard (see OIT's instructions on posting to blackboard).
 To request access to our shared video repository, email firstname.lastname@example.org.To log in to this system, go to https://cloud.math.princeton.edu, and log in with your math department username and password.

 Once you have been added to our shared video repository, click 'Shared with you' on the left-hand menu bar and open the 'Videos' folder.